 With new safety standards in force for passenger vehicle safety in India, it is time to address norms for working at heights for ensuring worker safety.
 After all, it is about protecting precious human lives.

-The passenger automobile industry has come a long way to introduce a host of mandatory safety standards such as air bags, ABS, seat belt warning, speed warning and crash sets, in view of the dubious distinction of India having the highest road fatalities in the world.
+The passenger automobile industry has come a long way to introduce a host of mandatory safety standards such as airbags, ABS, seat belt warning, speed warning and crash sets, because of the dubious distinction of India having the highest road fatalities in the world.
 It is said that India by 2023, will even have more stringent car safety norms than the US.

-India is one of the fastest growing economies with a thriving commercial real estate sector development and as the awareness grows and legislations are put in place, aerial working platforms will soon become a necessity than as a supporting equipment for malls, offices, hotels, hospitals, educational institutions, multiplexes, airports, metros, railway stations for facility management and manufacturing, engineering, electrification, maintenance and emergency services.
+India is one of the fastest-growing economies with a thriving commercial real estate sector development and as the awareness grows and legislations are put in place, aerial working platforms will soon become a necessity than as supporting equipment for malls, offices, hotels, hospitals, educational institutions, multiplexes, airports, metros, railway stations for facility management and manufacturing, engineering, electrification, maintenance and emergency services.

 Mtandt is the pioneer in bringing aerial working platform technology in India for safe working at height offering their widest range as per working parameter, country of origin, price and value proposition.
 Sold in every region, private or government sector, Mtandt is backed by India’s largest access equipment rental company.
 Mtandt is also the world’s leading and most cost-effective producer of aluminium scaffolding systems.